jazzzchan/PUI2017_yc3300/HW10_yc3300/README.md

 1. Followed professor's instructions and hints on assignment.
 2. Professor's timeseries lab "stationarity.ipynb" and "FDNYdeaths.ipynb" were used for more specific instruction and understanding assistance
 3. Received help from Unisse Chua on plotting and code formatting, and question understanding.
+4. Followed YuKun Wan's notebook on Task 2 and Task 3